javascript-tutorial/en.javascript.info/1-js/2-first-steps/05-variables/article.md

 ## A variable

-A [variable]("https://en.wikipedia.org/wiki/Variable_(computer_science)") is defined as a "named storage" for the information.
+A [variable]("https://en.wikipedia.org/wiki/Variable_(computer_science)") is a basic "named storage" for the information.
 We can use variables to store the goods, visitors etc.

 To create a variable in JavaScript, we need to use the `let` keyword.